pluto/web-proofs-examples/README.md

 This repository demonstrates how to integrate the [@plutoxyz/web-proofs](https://www.npmjs.com/package/@plutoxyz/web-proofs) library in both vanilla JavaScript and React applications.

 ℹ️ The default option for generating Web Proofs is to use the Pluto-hosted notary.
 Developers do not need to set up the [prover](https://github.com/pluto/web-prover) or host it themselves, unless they explicitly want to self-host this infrastructure or build custom infrastructure.
+For more information, see the detailed documentation here [https://docs.pluto.xyz/guides/using-the-javascript-sdk](https://docs.pluto.xyz/guides/using-the-javascript-sdk).

 ## Quick Start